99.9%

 was expected.
 Should the Blues win, it would

+be a bonus.
 Now the St. Louis Blues were playing

+with the house’s money.
 The team took advantage of that in

 Round One taking the President’s Trophy